QTM 305What can Women do in Christian Ministry

 5.5 Summary

-Data point: The AoG sees women called, gifted, and anointed to preach, teach, and lead—with measurable fruit.
+What the AoG sees: Women called, gifted, and anointed to preach, teach, and lead—with visible fruit.

-We've audited the Restriction Protocol (Complementarianism) and the Permission Protocol (Egalitarianism).
-Both have data integrity—both are rooted in actual Source Code, not denominational folklore [I].
+We've looked at the restriction view (Complementarianism) and the permission view (Egalitarianism).
+Both appeal to the Bible—both are rooted in real Scripture, not denominational tradition alone [I].

-- The Permission Stack [E]: The Pentecost Protocol (Acts 2), the Master Code (Galatians 3:28), and the Execution Logs—Deborah, Phoebe, Priscilla, and the rest.
+- Permission passages [E]: Pentecost (Acts 2), Galatians 3:28, and the examples—Deborah, Phoebe, Priscilla, and the rest.

-The Glitch: If we force a binary choice based on isolated verses, we either comment out Paul’s specific instructions (liberalism) or quenching the Spirit’s evident gifting of women (legalism).
-Both are integration failures.
+The problem: If we force an either-or choice from single verses, we either set aside Paul's clear instructions or we quench the Spirit's clear gifting of women.
+Both are mistakes.

-We resolve this by looking at the vector [I] of Scripture—not a static snapshot.
-By "trajectory" we don't mean "whatever feels progressive"; we mean a text-driven movement from narrower to wider access, anchored in explicit shifts in who gets priestly access [I].
+We resolve this by looking at the direction [I] of Scripture—not a single verse.
+By "trajectory" we mean a movement in the text from narrower to wider access, anchored in clear shifts in who gets to serve as priests [I].

 - The Old Covenant Restriction [E]: In the Old Covenant, the priesthood was tightly restricted by tribe and male line.
 Numbers 3:10 [E] states: "And you shall appoint Aaron and his sons, and they shall guard their priesthood, but if any outsider comes near, he shall be put to death."
 (See also Deuteronomy 18:5 [E]).